 Final Thoughts comparing the Dolphin Sigma vs Premier

 Apparently, Dolphin Sigma has more premium features and is an upgraded version of the Dolphin Premier.
-However, both pool robots provide approximately the same cleaning power, they both thoroughly clean floors, walls and every corner of a pool.
+However, both pool robots provide approximately the same cleaning power, have smart-NAV technology, offer exceptional cleaning on both pool surfaces and floors, and a lot more.

 The Sigma also costs significantly higher than the Premier, which is to be expected.
 Despite the advanced engineering from Maytronics, these gadgets do have their quirks.
 But once you’re able to go around these minor drawback, you’ll have a swell time with your Dolphin pool cleaner — whichever one you decide to go for.